W84me2RISE/100-days-of-code/log.md

 ### Day 1: December 13, 2018

-**Today's Progress**: I've gone through many exercises on FreeCodeCamp for HTML5 code, codecademy's c++ coding course, and I've.
+**Today's Progress**: I've gone through many exercises on FreeCodeCamp for HTML5 code, and codecademy's c++ coding course.

 **Thoughts** I've recently started coding again, and it's a great feeling when I finally solve a challenge after a lot fo time away from my computer.